Investing in nutrition: How capital can serve life and human flourishing

 Stewardship in action

-2. Proving that nutrition is investable – translating compassion into catalytic capital.
-Financially sound investments can help demonstrate that investing in nutrition is not only impactful, but also commercially viable, like in the case of microfinance, where now significant volumes of private capital flow in.
+Proving that nutrition is investable – translating compassion into catalytic capital.
+Financially sound investments can help demonstrate that investing in nutrition is not only impactful but also commercially viable, as in the case of microfinance where now significant volumes of private capital flow in.

-3. Empowering SMEs along their growth journey – transforming potential into performance.
+Empowering SMEs along their growth journey – transforming potential into performance.
 Along with capital, it is vital to help SMEs through technical assistance.
-48% of SMEs in the region cite training and development support as key drivers for growth
+Nearly half of (48%) of SMEs in the region cite training and development support as key drivers for growth

 Closing the nutrition gap requires creativity, courage, and collaboration.
 It calls for financial structures that blend catalytic and commercial capital so that every contribution, from public or private actors, can multiply its impact.